Effective Tips On Building Strong Relationships

-Ability to communicate effectively is one of the indicators of healthy relationships that have the potential to last.
+The ability to communicate effectively is one of the indicators of healthy relationships that have the potential to last.
 You and your partner need to learn how to have uncomfortable conversations.
 This way, when conflict arises, you’re in a position to learn from it and address each other’s concerns.

 However, don’t prioritize healthy communication in times of conflict alone.
 It’s crucial to foster good communication habits even when you’re not facing any challenges.
-Find out about each other’s day, check in on each other, and listen when one of you is sharing about experiences.
+Find out about each other’s day, check in on each other, and listen when one of you is sharing experiences.